statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-deps.md

 }
 ```

-In this example there are two disallowed dependencies - `lodash` and `rxjs` version prior 6.
+In this example there are two restricted dependencies - `lodash` and `rxjs` version prior 6.

 ## Options